asaokamei/WScore.Models/README.md

 depends on "Illuminate/database", a Laravel's database component.

 Laravel has an excellent ORM called Eloquent, but
-I wanted some thing more simple Data Access Object.
+I wanted a simple Data Access Object implementation.

-Also, I needed something very configurable so that I can use it for old legacy projects.
+Also, I needed something very configurable so that I can use it for --outdated-- legacy projects.

 Lots of nice ideas, such as scope, are from Laravel's code.